 As you can see, there is a lot of variety when it comes to when you can trade futures.

-Finding the best markets for futures trading depends a lot on what you are looking for in a market, and how you trade.
+Finding the best futures trading market for day trading depends a lot on what you are looking for in a market, and how you trade.
 Some things to consider: when you’re available to trade, what the margin sizes are, and the volatility you’re happy to trade in.

 Some of the better markets to trade are those that are the most liquid.
 Liquid markets allow quick entry and exit, more opportunities, and provide more price movement.

-The best futures market for you to day trade will be a balance of what works best for you.
-Try trading a few markets on a simulated account and find one that fits, then concentrate on that market.
+The best futures trading market for you to day trade will be a balance of what works best for you.
+When taking up futures trading, try trading a few markets on a simulated account and find one that fits, then concentrate on that market.

 Some of the major markets to consider might be: